UNEARTHING THE PAST, PRESENT AND FUTURE OF CBD: BY THE EXPERTS

 Since the change in CBD UK law - CBII has been experiencing growing demand for CBD from male consumers.
 It could be that the rise of the men’s grooming market, combined with an increase in column inches dedicated to male mental health, is driving demand.

 Our expert Poppy Jamie believes that CBD, “if marketed to men better,” could easily fill a gap in the market.

-We’d love to hear why our male community are interested in taking CBD so we can help you achieve your own personal wellness journey.
+We’d love to hear why our male community is interested in taking CBD so we can help you achieve your own personal wellness journey.
 Keep in mind that the CBD law UK restricts THC content to 0.2% and our products are compliant with these restrictions.
 Share your journey with us on Instagram - we'd love to hear about it!

 For the CBD industry, today’s requirements for greater environmental responsibility are an opportunity to create new ways of cultivating an ancient plant and win back consumer trust.

-There is no one way to grow cannabis.
+There are several ways to grow cannabis.
 But there’s no denying that, whether it’s cultivated indoors, outdoors or a mix of the two, it consumes massive amounts of natural resources.
 The UK law on CBD emphasizes production only from legally-sourced hemp.

 As the global industry for cannabis products booms, steps must be taken to mitigate its impact on the planet.

-With signs of progress already apparent, the future of CBD looks rosy.
+With signs of progress already apparent, the future of CBD looks promising.
 By putting people and the planet first, brands will ensure sustainable growth for the long-term.

 Brands must come together as an industry to push for more research, greater regulation and continue to educate their customers and the media about every aspect of their products.